 The City continually pursues diverse avenues in expanding its actions to affirmatively further fair housing.
 The City is one of the few jurisdictions to have a HUD approved Fair Housing Plan.
-The City of Mobile has provided CDBG funds to The Center for Fair Housing, Inc.,(CFH) a non-profit fair housing organization.
-Although CFH, Inc. does not have the authority to enforce fair housing regulations, the organization accomplishes its goals through public education seminars and the ability to initiate legal proceedings against housing providers accused of violating fair housing laws.
-The activities of CFH, Inc are focused throughout Mobile and Baldwin Counties (including the City of Mobile).
-During this review period CFH, Inc conducted educational workshops/seminars as contracted.
-These workshops were provided for targeted are residents, civic organizations, students at area schools, local realtors, and community based organizations.
+The City of Mobile has previously provided CDBG funds to The Center for Fair Housing, Inc. and Legal Services of Alabama.
+Although neither organization have the authority to enforce fair housing regulations, the organizations accomplish their goals through public education seminars, individual education, and the ability to initiate legal proceedings against housing providers accused of violating fair housing laws.
+The activities of both are focused primarily in Mobile County (including the City of Mobile).